Level Crossing Removal Project: 2021 additional commitments

-In July 2021, the State Government announced the removal of an additional ten level crossings and four closures by 2025 at a cost of $2.5 billion.
+In July 2021, the State Government announced the removal of an additional ten level crossings and four closures by the end of 2025 at a cost of $2.5 billion.
 These removals will include the reconstruction of five stations across the network, with stations to be rebuilt at Croydon, Keon Park, Narre Warren, Parkdale, and Ringwood East.
-At the conclusion of these additional 35 removals, the Pakenham, Cranbourne, and Lilydale lines will have no level crossings for their entire length, with these announcements pushing the number of crossing removals to 85 by 2025.
+At the conclusion of these additional 35 removals, the Pakenham, Cranbourne, and Lilydale lines will have no road level crossings for their entire length, with these announcements pushing the number of crossing removals to 85 by 2025.